itswinti/uvcMeter/README.md

 ### common.h

 As the project contains many *.h and *.cpp files, the exchange of data/information between modules becomes a bit tedious.
 Hence this header file is there containing of all "extern" variable.
-Apart from this, the common.h file is used to select the hardware configuration (refer to [Configuration](URL here) section), and you can define the pins you used in the hardware assembly and time periods if default values need to change.
+Apart from this, the common.h file is used to select the hardware configuration (refer to [Configuration](https://github.com/wintilimited/uvcMeter#circuits) section above), and you can define the pins you used in the hardware assembly and time periods if default values need to change.

 ### fsm.h , fsm.cpp , fsm_transition.cpp